mcoria/chesstango-tools/README.md

 - **uci-proxy**: Proxy for UCI communication.
 - **uci-gui**: Graphical User Interface for UCI.
 - **uci-arena**: UCI arena for engine testing.

+# Credits
+- [chessboard.js](https://chessboardjs.com) has been used for implementing ArenaTV UI
+- [jenetics](https://jenetics.io) has been used for game evaluation parameter tuning